hartsfield/WallBoard/README.md

 # WallBoard - Ephemeral - No Signup - GPLv3 - Message Board

-A message board built using a component based architecture written in Go and provided under the Gnu Public License version 3 (GPLv3)
+Generic boiler plate code for use as an anonymous  message board.
+Built using a component based architecture written in Go ([bolt](https://github.com/hartsfield/bolt)) and provided under the GNU General Public License version 3 (GPLv3).

 # https://walBoard.xyz/